ArnabBanik-repo/VTOP-File-Renamer/README.md

 VTOP-File-Runner is here to make sure that you don't have to break your head figuring out what topic that .ppt file covers :partying_face:

 ## Installation
+### Windows
+Donwload the renamer.exe file from /dist folder
+### Linux
+Donwload the renamer file from /dist folder

+## How To Use
 - Download 'All Course Materials' from VTOP
-- Extract the .zip file
-- Download VTOP-File-Renamer as a .zip file
-- Navigate to /dist/renamer.exe
 - Run the .exe file, sit back and relax
+- Your downloaded course materials will be handled automatically

 ## Contributors
 - Arnab Banik